2 S. Koreans, 15 Russians held in NKorea after boat drifts

 The crew members were aboard a Russia-flagged fishing boat when it was detained by North Korea on July 17, the Unification Ministry said in a statement.

-North Korea hasn’t responded South Korea’s repeated calls for the repartition of the two South Koreans, both men in their 50s and 60s, according to the ministry.
+North Korea hasn’t responded to South Korea’s repeated calls for the repatriation of the two South Koreans, both men in their 50s and 60s, according to the ministry.

-The ministry statement said it will try to secure the freedom of the South Koreans through a close cooperation with Russian authorities and communication with Pyongyang.
+The ministry statement said it will try to secure the freedom of the South Koreans through a close coordination with Russian authorities and communication with Pyongyang.

 It said the South Koreans are currently safe but didn’t provide further details.